maximebf/php-debugbar/docs/rendering.md

 using `$renderer->setIncludeVendors(false)`.
 Instead of false, *css* or *js* may be used to only include css or js assets of vendors.

+## Managing jQuery conflicts

+When the debug bar script is included, it will be bound to the current jQuery object.
+The default action is to call `jQuery.noConflict(true)` after this is done.

+This has two implications:

+ - jQuery won't be available anymore if you didn't include your own version before including the debug bar's vendors
+ - your own version will be restored.

+If you use `JavascriptRenderer::setIncludeVendors()` to disable the inclusion of js vendors (ie. jquery), `jQuery.noConflict(true)` won't be called.

+You can manage whether `jQuery.noConflict(true)` should be called or not using `JavascriptRenderer::setEnableJqueryNoConflict()`.

 ## The javascript object

 The renderer will generate all the needed code for your debug bar.
 This means